Harvey Neville: Inter Miami

 Neville officially joined the Inter Miami first team roster on 23 August 2022, signing a deal through to the end of the 2024 season.

 On 24 August 2023, Neville was loaned to USL Championship side Loudoun United.

 On 16 March 2024, Inter Miami and Neville mutually agreed to terminate his contract.

 Portland Timbers

 On 16 March 2024, Portland Timbers 2 signed Neville ahead of their 2024 MLS NEXT Pro season opener.
 Just like at Inter Miami where his father was the head coach, at Portland Harvey was reunited with his father Phil Neville, who had been coaching the Portland Timbers MLS team since November 2023.
 Neville's contract with Portland expired following the 2024 season.

 Phoenix Rising FC

 Neville signed with Phoenix Rising FC on 21 January 2025.
 On 6 July 2025, Neville was loaned to USL Championship side San Antonio FC.

+Sporting JAX

+On 23 December 2025, via the club's website, USL Championship expansion team Sporting JAX announced Neville had joined their inaugural roster.

 International career

 Neville qualifies for Republic of Ireland through his maternal grandmother.
 In October 2019, Neville was named in the Republic of Ireland U19 squad for the first time.
 He made his debut later that month in a loss to Denmark.